ARMmbed/mbed-os/docs/design-documents/hal/0002-pinmap-extension.md

       PINMAP_FORM_FACTOR_MTB,
   } pinmap_form_factor_t;

-  /// returns an NC terminated array of pins. const PinName *pinmap_form_factor_pins(pinmap_form_factor_t form_factor);
+  /// returns a static NC terminated array of pins. const PinName *pinmap_form_factor_pins(pinmap_form_factor_t form_factor);
-  /// returns an NC terminated array of pins. const PinName *pinmap_restricted_pins();
+  /// returns a static NC terminated array of pins. const PinName *pinmap_restricted_pins();
-  /// returns a null (\0) terminated character array. const char *pinmap_pin_to_string(PinName pin);
+  /// returns a null (\0) terminated static character array representing the name of the pin. const char *pinmap_pin_to_string(PinName pin);
   ```
 - These generic function make use of the existing API to answer requirements 1, 2 and 6.